afontcu/afontcu.dev/src/blog/turns-out-im-a-manager-now.md

 I sit back and relax.

 Just kidding, I'm basically there as the human in the loop.
 I'm constantly discussing the plan, the scope, the priorities, the public-facing APIs.
 But once everything is ready, I just let the agent code and test.
-Everytime I handoff context from one agent to another, it's a chance for me to step in.
+Every time I handoff context from one agent to another, it's a chance for me to step in.

 I review the code, but I'm confident in the result if the previous steps were thorough and tested.

 Oh, by the way, on testing: do you remember TDD and how we used to fight over it?
 Well, now you're just a skill away from having a TDD expert alongside you.
 Why wouldn't you give it a go?

 ## Inversion of control